Skip to Content

 Normally, there are three main parts to assignment questions:

-• Command: These are command or directing words that tell you what to do, such as “Discuss”, “Analyse”, “Compare”, “Critique”, or “Evaluate”.
+• Command/s: These are command or directing words that tell you what to do, such as "Discuss", "Analyse", "Compare and contrast", "Critique", or "Evaluate".
+Sometimes there is more than one command in a question.
 For more on this see the section on assignment command words.

-• Topic: The general area of discussion.
-The topic can be determined by taking the command word and asking “what?” after it.
-For example, Discuss “What?”, Compare “What?”
+• Topic/s: This is the general area(s) for your discussion.
+The topic/s can be determined by taking the command word/s and asking "what?" after each command word.
+For example, Discuss what?
+Compare and contrast what with what?

 • Focus: The specific area of the topic that you need to concentrate on.
 Sometimes there is more than one focus in a question.
-This can usually be extending the strategy above: Discuss - what? - in relation to what?
+This can usually be identified by extending the strategy above: Discuss - what? - in relation to what?

 Forming a thesis statement